Political Realism in International Relations

 (3) Insofar as realists envision the world of states as anarchic, they likewise view security as a central issue.
 To attain security, states try to increase their power and engage in power-balancing for the purpose of deterring potential aggressors.
 Wars are fought to prevent competing nations from becoming militarily stronger.
 Thucydides, while distinguishing between the immediate and underlying causes of the Peloponnesian War, does not see its real cause in any of the particular events that immediately preceded its outbreak.
 He instead locates the cause of the war in the changing distribution of power between the two blocs of Greek city-states: the Delian League, under the leadership of Athens, and the Peloponnesian League, under the leadership of Sparta.
 According to him, the growth of Athenian power made the Spartans afraid for their security, and thus propelled them into war (1.23).

 (4) Realists are generally skeptical about the relevance of morality to international politics.
-This can lead them to claim that there is no place for morality in international relations, or that there is a tension between demands of morality and requirements of successful political action, or that states have their own morality that is different from customary morality, or that morality, if any, is merely used instrumentally to justify states' conduct.
+This can lead them to claim that there is no place for morality in international relations, or that there is a tension between demands of morality and requirements of successful political action, or that states have their own morality that is different from customary morality, or that morality, if employed at all, is merely used instrumentally to justify states’ conduct.
 A clear case of the rejection of ethical norms in relations among states can be found in the “Melian Dialogue” (5.85–113).
 This dialogue relates to the events of 416 B.C.E., when Athens invaded the island of Melos.
 The Athenian envoys presented the Melians with a choice, destruction or surrender, and from the outset asked them not to appeal to justice, but to think only about their survival.
-In the envoys' words, “We both know that the decisions about justice are made in human discussions only when both sides are under equal compulsion, but when one side is stronger, it gets as much as it can, and the weak must accept that” (5.89).
+In the envoys’ words, “We both know that the decisions about justice are made in human discussions only when both sides are under equal compulsion, but when one side is stronger, it gets as much as it can, and the weak must accept that” (5.89).
 To be “under equal compulsion” means to be under the force of law, and thus to be subjected to a common lawgiving authority (Korab-Karpowicz 2006, 234).
 Since such an authority above states does not exist, the Athenians argue that in this lawless condition of international anarchy, the only right is the right of the stronger to dominate the weaker.
 They explicitly equate right with might, and exclude considerations of justice from foreign affairs.

 1.1.2 The “Melian Dialogue”—The First Realist-Idealist Debate